The one topic that you want to know in the early days but the one that most consultants care least about.

 Sleepsuits worked well, especially those which were particularly roomy in the groin area and buttoned down the centre of the body.
-But leggings or joggers had to be of a oversized harrem style with lots of room to keep the legs open and frog like.
-No denim, dunagrees or stiff fabrics.
+But leggings or joggers had to be of a oversized harem style with lots of room to keep the legs open and frog like.
+No denim, dungarees or stiff fabrics.

 Most tops however fitted over the harness the majority of the time, which saved us money in shopping.
 Phew!